Your PPV Is Leaving 50% of Your Revenue on the Table (Here's the Fix)

 Tiered PPV Releases

-At first one price.
-Later, a tiered structure that captures revenue from every subscriber segment:
+At first you set one price.
+Later, a tiered structure captures revenue from every subscriber segment:

-• Day 1: $25 (early access exclusive — rewards your most engaged subscribers)
+- Day 1: $25 (early access — rewards your most engaged subscribers)

-When you release in tiers, your total revenue per piece naturally exceeds what any single price point would generate, because you’re pricing to each segment’s willingness to pay.
+When you release in tiers, total revenue per piece exceeds what any single price point would generate, because you’re pricing to each segment’s willingness to pay.

 Bundle PPV

-The subscribers who choose bundles are signaling high intent — they want more.
+Subscribers who choose bundles signal high intent — they want more.
 Bundles convert that intent into revenue while giving subscribers a genuine reason to spend more in one transaction.

 Subscriber Segmentation

-Most creators never discover that not all subscribers spend equally — and treating them identically leaves money on the table.
-Identify your top spenders and tailor PPV offerings specifically to them.
-These are your highest-value relationships and they deserve the most intentional attention and the most exclusive access.
+Not all subscribers spend equally.
+Your top 10–20% of subscribers often generate 50–70% of total PPV revenue.
+Identify them and tailor PPV specifically to them.
+These are your highest-value relationships — they deserve the most intentional attention and the most exclusive access.

 Cross-Promotion PPV

-There’s a reason collaboration PPV outperforms solo PPV in many cases — it brings new creative energy, new dynamics, and access to a new audience simultaneously.
+Collaboration PPV outperforms solo PPV in many niches — it brings new creative energy, new dynamics, and access to a combined audience.
 When collaborating with another creator, produce exclusive content that both of you sell as PPV to your respective subscriber bases.

 Learn about collaborations in our OnlyFans collaboration guide.